arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 The electrical connections of the intended application design are shown in the diagram below:

 ![Electrical connections of the application with the 7M.24 Energy Meter](assets/electrical_connections.png)

+***To address the power demands and ensure reliable connections with the load, using cables that comply with appropriate electrical standards, such as ASTM B 258 standard, and can support up to __50 A__ of current is advisable. __Cables with a cross-sectional area ranging from 13.3 mm² to 21.2 mm², roughly equivalent to AWG 6-4, should be sufficient for 50 A of current.__***

 The Opta™ system will access real-time consumption details from the 7M.24 energy meter using the Modbus RTU over the RS-485 interface.
 Power from the solar panels undergoes multiple processes before it reaches the energy meter.